MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 ---
-title: "AI Builder licensing in Microsoft Copilot Studio: Copilot credit management"
+title: Licensing and Copilot credits
 description: Learn about licensing and Copilot credit management of AI Builder in Microsoft Copilot Studio
 author: Antoine2F
 contributors: